soofg/Matching-App/README.md

 You look good and you meet new people to build friendships with, gets off the tension of not knowing what to wear and evolves your fashionstyle!

 ### How to install
-Open your terminal and type in:
+Open your terminal and make sure you are in the right directory, to make a new directory type in:
+``mkdir MatchingClothing``
+_"MatchingClothing"_ can be replaced with any name you like.

+Navigate to this directory by typing:
+``cd MatchingClothing``

+Now you can actually start installing:

 ``git clone https://github.com/soofg/Matching-App.git``

 ``npm install``